-4. That the provisions of the first, second, and third enactments of this Act shall supersede the terms of any management agreement between the Commonwealth and Virginia Polytechnic Institute and State University, The College of William and Mary in Virginia, and The University of Virginia, respectively, that was entered into prior to January 1, 2006.
-Any such management agreement entered into prior to January 1, 2006, shall be deemed incorporated into this Act.
+5. That the provisions of the first, second, and third enactments of this Act shall expire at midnight on June 30, 2010 2012, provided that on or before November 15, 2011, the Governor provides to the Chairmen of the House Committee on Appropriations and the Senate Committee on Finance written notification that this Management Agreement needs to be renegotiated or revised.
+If such notification is not received, this Management Agreement shall continue in effect until June 30, 2015.
+The expiration of such enactments shall automatically result in the expiration of the provisions of any management agreement between the Commonwealth and Virginia Polytechnic Institute and State University, The College of William and Mary in Virginia, and The University of Virginia, respectively, which was entered into prior to January 1, 2006, and incorporated into this Act.